exonum/exonum-doc/src/advanced/consensus/consensus-details.md

 - Set the value of the variable `locked_round` to `0` at the new height.
 - Delete all transactions of the committed block from the pool of unconfirmed transactions.
-- If we are the leader, form and send `Propose` and `Prevote` after `propose_timeout` expiration.
+- If the node is the leader, form and send `Propose` and `Prevote` after `propose_timeout` expiration.
 - Process all messages from the `queued`, if they become relevant.
 - Add a timeout for the next round of new height.